 In that case, the Plaintiff, Mr. Morris, was a carpenter working at a building construction site in Manhattan.
 Mr. Morris was injured when a large, flat object fell on his hand.
-The object that fell was the back wall panel component of a concrete form.
-A concrete form is a mold used in the shaping and solidification of concrete.
+The object that fell was a concrete form’s back wall panel component.
+A concrete form is a mold used to shape and solidify concrete.
 The Court decided that even though the back wall panel comprises only one side of an unfinished form, Labor Law § 241(6) can sensibly be applied to other than a completed form, including a single back wall component.

-The intent of Labor Law § 241(6) is to ensure the safety of those working in all areas of construction, excavation, and demolition.
+The intent of Labor Law § 241(6) is to ensure the safety of those working in all construction, excavation, and demolition areas.
 The statute mandates compliance with the Commissioner of Labor’s rules, including any nondelegable duty imposed on owners and contractors set forth in those rules.
-In Mr. Morris’ case, the Court found such nondelegable duty in the mandate set forth in 12 NYCRR 23-2.2 (a), which states that “forms” be “braced or tied together so as to maintain position and shape”, must be applied to the initial phase of assembling the forms, as well as the subsequent pouring stage.
+In Mr. Morris’ case, the Court found such nondelegable duty in the mandate outlined in 12 NYCRR 23-2.2 (a), which states that “forms” be “braced or tied together to maintain position and shape”, must be applied to the initial phase of assembling the forms, as well as the subsequent pouring stage.

 Concrete is widely used for making foundations, walls, pavements, bridges, highways, and poles.
 Concrete is used in large quantities almost everywhere there is a need for infrastructure.
 The amount of concrete used worldwide, ton for ton, is twice that of steel, wood, plastics, and aluminum combined.